Ignatius Persico: Roman Curia

-On 14 March 1887, Leo XIII promoted Persico to the Roman Curia and appointed him as titular archbishop of Tamiatha.

-The pope then sent Persico to serve as apostolic delegate to Ireland, then a part of the United Kingdom; he was to evaluate the ties between the Irish clergy and the Irish nationalist movement.
-Persico quickly realized that he needed to consider the history of Ireland in addition to current politics and delayed his report to analyze it.
-At that time, the Irish National League was promoting the Plan of Campaign, a political strategy to force English absentee landlords to lower the rents charged to financially strapped Irish tenant farmers.
+On 14 March 1887, Persico was promoted to the Roman Curia and appointed titular archbishop of Tamiatha.
+Leo XIII then sent Persico to serve as apostolic delegate to Ireland, then part of the United Kingdom, to evaluate the ties between the Irish clergy and the Irish nationalist movement.
+Persico quickly realized that he needed to consider the history of Ireland in addition to the current politics and delayed his report to analyze it.
+At that time, the Irish National League was promoting the Plan of Campaign, a political strategy to force British absentee landlords to lower the rents charged to financially-strapped Irish tenant farmers.

 On 23 April 1888, before Persico could complete his report, the Congregation of the Holy Office declared its opposition to the Plan of Campaign and condemned the use of boycotting by Irish activists.
-In June 1888, Leo XIII was issued the encyclical "Saepe Nos", reinforcing and defending this condemnation.
-According to author Edward Purcell, this ruling was a surprise and disappointment for Persico:"The promulgation of the Papal Rescript, condemning boycotting and the Plan of Campaign as grave offences against the moral law, took Mgr.
-Persico as much by surprise as it did Cardinal Manning; for both he and the Papal Delegate confidently expected that, in accordance with their joint suggestions, the condemnation of the immoral methods of the League would have been pronounced not directly by the Holy See, but by the Irish Episcopate."
+In June 1888, Leo XIII was issued the encyclical "Saepe Nos", reinforcing and defending the condemnation.
+According to the author Edward Purcell, the ruling was a surprise and disappointment for Persico.

 His mission in Ireland terminated, Persico returned to Rome much disappointed.

-He later commented, "I had no idea that anything had been done about Irish affairs, much less thought that some questions had been referred to the Holy Office, and the first knowledge I had of the decree was on the morning of the 28th April, when I received the bare circular sent me by Propaganda.
-I must add that had I known of such a thing I would have felt it my duty to make proper representations to the Holy See".On 16 January 1893, Persico was created cardinal priest of the title of St. Peter in Chains.
+On 16 January 1893, Persico was created cardinal priest of the title of St. Peter in Chains.

 Death and legacy

-Persico died in Rome on 7 December 1895 and was buried at the Church of Propaganda Fide, Campo Verano cemetery.
+Persico died in Rome on 7 December 1895 and was buried at the Church of Propaganda Fide, Campo Verano Cemetery.